Everything you need to know about the

 Who does the LkSG apply to?

-Since 1 January 2023, the new legislation applies to companies with over 3,000 employees and as of 1 January 2024, it will also apply to those with over 1,000 employees.
+Since 1 January 2023, the legislation applies to companies with over 3,000 employees and as of 1 January 2024, it will also apply to those with over 1,000 employees.
 However, regardless of size or location, smaller companies, too, would be wise to familiarise themselves with the Supply Chain Due Diligence Act.
 Because if a company is in any way part of the supply chain of a larger company based in Germany, it will surely be asked to comply with the new law sooner or later.

 Download paper